majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module4/module4.rst

-Module – Explore the Dashboard and API
+Explore the Dashboard and API
 ===========================================

 In this module will introduce the NGINX Plus Dashboard and API.
 The module will walk through allowing access to the each, show what stats are avaialble in the dashboard,